damianhakert/damianhakert.github.io/source/includes/ha/gitlab-ha.md

 each database you can find out more about the [options for MySQL] and the [options for PostgreSQL].

+## HA package product

+We're working on packages for this, feel free to comment [in the issue](https://gitlab.com/gitlab-org/gitlab-ee/issues/77).

 ## GitLab GEO

+GitLab GEO is not a high-availability solution per se.
+It does bring the possibility to read git repo's when the main server is down.
+You can't fail over to this secundary server.

 Since the [release of version 8.5], GitLab GEO allows you to have a remote replica of your entire GitLab instance.
 This consists of a master server